Services

 Mental Health episodes often have many needs.
 Detroit Recovery Project Case Managers can assist in identifying needs and resources supporting the individual to access those resources.
 Case Management sessions can be weekly or more/less frequent based on the individuals needs.

-Detroit Recovery Project’s harm reduction program is an evidence-based model that actively seeks to minimize harm, infectious diseases, and fatalities among People Who Use Drugs.
-Detroit Recovery Project does this by providing regular infectious disease testing, training within the community and distribution of disease preventing materials.
+Detroit Recovery Project’s outreach program is an evidence-based model that actively seeks to minimize harm, infectious diseases, and fatalities among People Who Use Drugs.
+Detroit Recovery Project does this by providing regular

 Fixed Location